samiullahsaleem/cyberblock/README.md

 # CyberBlock Community

-It is an intiiative undertaken by CyberBlock Community for students/young hackers who are absolute begineers in programming and want to learn it.
-This repository will contain all the possible resource in terms of code as well as illusatrations for the code so that any new comer can grasp the topic.
+It is an intiative undertaken by CyberBlock Community for students/young hackers who are absolute begineers in programming and want to learn it.
+This repository will contain all the possible resource in terms of code as well as illusatrations for the code so that any newcommer can grasp the topic.

 # How to contribute
 1. You can contribute in terms of Code